Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Theoretical Analysis

 \section{Theoretical Analysis}

-In this section, we establish the local linear convergence rate of the BM algorithm (Algorithm~\ref{alg:kmeans_BM}) for solving the $K$-means clustering.
+In this section, we establish the local linear convergence rate of the NLR algorithm (Algorithm~\ref{alg:kmeans_BM}) for solving the $K$-means clustering.
 We shall work with the standard Gaussian mixture model (GMM) that assumes the data $X_1,\dots,X_n$ are generated from the following mechanism: if $i \in G_k^*$, then

-where $G_1^*, \dots, G_K^*$ is a true (unknown) partition of $[n]$ we wish to recover, $\mu_1,\dots,\mu_K \in \bR^p$ are the cluster centers and $\varepsilon_i \sim N(0, I_p)$ are i.i.d. standard Gaussian noises.
+where $G_1^*, \dots, G_K^*$ is a true (unknown) partition of $[n]$ we wish to recover, $\mu_1,\dots,\mu_K \in \bR^p$ are the cluster centers and $\varepsilon_i \sim N(0, \sigma^2 I_p)$ are i.i.d. standard Gaussian noises.
 Let $n_k=|G_k^\ast|$ denote the size of $G_k^\ast$ and by convention $n_0=0$.
-Since in the exactly recovery regime (Assumption A below), there is no relaxation gap --- any global optimum $U^\ast$ of the BM problem~\eqref{eqn:euclidean_kmeans_SDP} at $r=K$ corresponds to the unique global optimum $Z^\ast$ of the SDP problem~\eqref{eqn:euclidean_kmeans_BM} through the relation $Z^\ast = U^\ast{U^\ast}^T$, it is sufficient to focus our analysis on the $r=K$ case.
-We note that the $r=K$ case corresponds to an exact parameterization of the matrix rank, which is standard in the analysis of algorithms based on the BM factorization \citep{ge2017no,chi2019nonconvex}.
+Since in the exact recovery regime (Assumption A below), there is no relaxation gap --- any global optimum $U^\ast$ of the NLR problem~\eqref{eqn:euclidean_kmeans_SDP} at $r=K$ corresponds to the unique global optimum $Z^\ast$ of the SDP problem~\eqref{eqn:euclidean_kmeans_BM} through the relation $Z^\ast = U^\ast{U^\ast}^T$, it is sufficient to focus our analysis on the $r=K$ case.
+We note that the $r=K$ case corresponds to an exact parameterization of the matrix rank, which is standard in the analysis of algorithms based on the NLR formulation \citep{ge2017no,chi2019nonconvex}.

-Algorithm~\ref{alg:kmeans_BM} is formulated as an exact augmented Lagrangian method, in which the primal subproblem $\min_{U\in\Omega}\cL_\beta(U,y)$ is solved to sufficiently high accuracy as to be viewed as an exact solution.
-To be precise, Step 1 in the algorithm is simply projected gradient descent iterations performed on the primal problem, and the dual step in Step 2 is only taken once projected gradient descent has achieved sufficiently high accuracy.
-We will soon prove that projected gradient descent converges at a rapid linear rate, and therefore it is very reasonable to run Step 1 until it reaches the numerical floor.
+Algorithm~\ref{alg:kmeans_BM} is formulated as an \emph{exact} augmented Lagrangian method, in which the primal subproblem $\min_{U\in\Omega}\cL_\beta(U,y)$ in Step 1 is solved to sufficiently high accuracy (i.e., machine precision) as to be viewed as an exact solution for Step 2.\footnote{Note that with finite precision arithmetic, any ``exact solution'' is exact only up to numerical precision.
+Our use of ``exact'' in this context is consistent with the classical literature, e.g., \citet{bertsekas1976multiplier}.} This contrasts with \emph{inexact} methods, in which the primal subproblem over $U$ is only solved to coarse accuracy (i.e., 1-2 digits), usually owing to slow convergence in Step 1.
+We will soon prove in this section that projected gradient descent enjoys rapid linear convergence within a local neighborhood of the primal-dual solution, and it is therefore very reasonable to run Step 1 until it reaches the numerical floor.